jnields/febs/ReadMe.md

 #### Assign build tasks

-FEBS exposes an executable to be used within the scripts of your package.json
+FEBS exposes an executable named `febs` to be used within the scripts of your `package.json`

     "scripts": {
       "build": "NODE_ENV=prod febs prod",